osresearch/ncube/instructions.md

   * N ← des < 0
   * Z ← des = 0
   * V ← 0
-  * U ← 0
+  * `U` ← 0
   * IX ← 0
   * UF ←  0
   * FZ ← 0
   * OF ← 0
   * IN ← src or dsrc = Nan

-Description:
-The sign of the destination is set to the sign of the source.

 Exceptions:
   * Invalid

 #### SQT - SQUARE ROOT
+The square root of the source replaces the destination.
+The square root is correctly rounded and connot overflow or underflow.

 Opcodes:
 ```
   58     SQRT       SQuare rooT Real